 People who are given the autonomy to make their own decisions feel trusted and that their contributions are a direct factor in their company’s success.
 This is a direct determinant of employee morale.
 For example, 91% of Google’s employees say that they carry meaningful responsibilities within the organization: for six years running Google has been ranked by Fortune as the best company to work for.

 Empowered employees working without continual oversight from a manager or supervisor tend to feel more respected.
 Artificial obstacles to progress of tasks are removed when employees no longer need their supervisor’s approval to move from one stage to the next.
-This helps productivity, and profitability per employee improves accordingly.
+Motivated employees contribute to increased moral and profitability per employee improves accordingly.

 Additionally, people own the responsibility given to them, and the manager/employee relationship benefits accordingly.